dnck/dnck.github.io/_posts/2018-05-14-basic-git-commands.md

 description: simple git commands, no bullshit
 tag: git, commands, KISS
 category: blog
+show_excerpt: true
+excerpt: Some basic git commands to get you going...
 ---

 Here are some of the common git commands, or questions that I find myself googling a lot.
 Maybe they help you.